Ryan Stonehouse: College career

 Stonehouse received 11 total offers from NCAA Division I schools.
 On February 14, 2017, he accepted a scholarship offer from Colorado State over offers from Arizona, Cal, Cornell, Eastern Washington, Illinois, Tennessee, Toledo, Utah State, UTSA, and Wyoming.

 As a freshman in 2017, Stonehouse was named to the Ray Guy Award watch list, as well as receiving an All-Mountain West honorable mention.
 Stonehouse was one of five true freshman to play in every game; he punted 46 times in 13 games and ranked fifth in the country with a 45.9-yard punt average.

 As a sophomore in 2018, Stonehouse played in all 12 games and finished second in the FBS with a 48.3-yard punt average.
 He punted 65 times for a total 3,140 yards, placing 18 punts within the 20-yard line.
 Stonehouse was selected to the 2018 All-Mountain West first team, as well as being named to the 2018 Sporting News All-American second team.

 As a junior in 2019, Stonehouse was named to the All-Mountain West first team for the second consecutive year after punting 49 times for 2,274 yards with a 46.4-yard punt average.

 As a senior in 2020, Stonehouse played in all four games, as the season was heavily condensed due to the COVID-19 pandemic.
 In just four games, he punted 26 times for 1,178 yards and was named to the All-Mountain West first team for the third consecutive year.

 As a graduate student in 2021, his final year at CSU, Stonehouse was ranked the best punter and the 34th best overall player in the Mountain West Conference entering the season.
-Stonehouse finished the season having punted 58 times for 2,953 yards, recording a career best single-season punt average of 50.9 yards.
-Despite this, Stonehouse was named to the 2021 All-Mountain West second team, as San Diego State punter Matt Araiza, who led the FBS and Mountain West with an 51.5 yard punt average, was named to the first team.
+Stonehouse finished the season having punted 58 times for 2,953 yards, recording a career-best single-season punt average of 50.9 yards.
+Despite this, Stonehouse was named to the 2021 All-Mountain West second team, as San Diego State punter Matt Araiza, who led the FBS and Mountain West with a 51.5-yard punt average, was named to the first team.

 Over the span of his collegiate career, Stonehouse punted 244 times for a total of 11,656 yards.
-He broke the NCAA FBS record for highest career average yards per punt with his 47.8 yard average, which was previously held by Florida punter Johnny Townsend with a 46.2 average.
+He broke the NCAA FBS record for the highest career average yards per punt with his 47.8-yard average, which was previously held by Florida punter Johnny Townsend with a 46.2 average.
 Stonehouse also holds the Mountain West Conference's highest career average yards per punt record, previously held by BYU punter Matt Payne (45.4; 2001–04).